Reviewed by Rocket Lawyer On Call Attorney Samantha Dammer, Esq

 A bill of sale is a document that is used to record the sale or purchase of personal property, such as a car, a laptop, or any other goods.
 Whether you are the seller of the property or the lucky buyer, a bill of sale helps to protect your legal rights and responsibilities by putting the agreement in writing before money changes hands.
 That way, you'll have proof of transfer of ownership, and you can refer to it if any questions arise about the sale of the object.

 Use a Bill of Sale if:

-You plan to buy a vehicle or other property (not real estate) from a private party and you want to have a record of the transaction in writing.
+- You plan to buy a vehicle or other property (not real estate) from a private individual and you want to have a record of the transaction in writing.

 When you’re transferring goods to a buyer, a bill of sale form is the easiest way to make it legal.
 But just because a bill of sale is a fairly straightforward legal document doesn’t mean you shouldn’t know a few things before you start.

 When you shouldn't use a Bill of Sale

 For real estate: If you’re planning on transferring real estate property, you can’t use a bill of sale form.
 Real estate transactions are simply much more complicated and require different forms, such as a quit claim deed, or forms available only from your state or local government.
 Consult with a real estate attorney or real estate agent if you’re looking to transfer this kind of property.

 For services: A bill of sale should be used when transferring goods, not when performing services.
 If services are involved (such as woodworking, babysitting, business consulting, etc.), it’s a better idea to use a general contract for services.